The Best Dash Cams, Compared

 The honest tradeoffs

 Resolution, coverage, discretion, and price all pull against each other.
 The STARVIS 2 VIOFO cams give the best night legibility and, in the two- and three-channel kits, the most coverage — but cost more and take longer to install.
-Budget 4K cams like the ROVE and REDTIGER are sharp by day and easy on the wallet, trading some night performance and, on the REDTIGER, a 1080p rear.
+Budget cams like the ROVE and REDTIGER are sharp by day and easy on the wallet, trading some night performance and, on the REDTIGER, a 1080p rear and a sensor independent testers put at 1440p rather than the advertised 4K.
 The Nextbase iQ is a different animal — a connected 4G guardian that streams live and can call for help, if you'll pay for the cam and the subscription.
 And the Garmin Mini 2 trades resolution and GPS for a body smaller than a car key.
 Match the cam to the risk you're covering, not the biggest number.

 Research trail